alpertunga-bile/prompt-generator-comfyui/README.md

 - If updating the packages is not solve your problem please create an issue with ```bug``` label.

+## Automatic Installation

+### For Manual Installation of the ComfyUI

+- The users have to check if they activate the virtual environment if there is one

+### For Portable Installation of the ComfyUI

+- The users have to check that they are starting the ComfyUI in the ```ComfyUI_windows_portable```
+- Because the node is checking the ```python_embeded``` folder if it is exists and use it to install the required packages

 # Contributing

-- If you have an idea and want to implement it by yourself please follow these steps:
+- Contributions are welcome.
+If you have an idea and want to implement it by yourself please follow these steps:

   1. Create a fork
   2. Create a branch with a name that describes the feature that you are adding